porglezomp-misc/mgattozzi.github.io/_posts/2016-10-15-rust-haskell.md

 This is only the most basic of examples.
 I'm still unsure of the best practices of getting data structures passed between the two.
 If you have examples of passing them between Rust and Haskell let me know!
-It would be great if Curryrs could support passing more complex data rather than just basic primitives.
+It would be great if `curryrs` could support passing more complex data rather than just basic primitives.

 ### Conclusion
 I've walked you through the basics of using Haskell in Rust.
-This includes the setup of your project, a little on how to use Curryrs, how to setup the C files you'll need to interface with Rust and how to export functions for use in other languages.
+This includes the setup of your project, a little on how to use `curryrs`, how to setup the C files you'll need to interface with Rust and how to export functions for use in other languages.
 I've also shown you how to setup your Rust project, what you would need to include in a build